jonkit/jonkit.github.io/_posts/2018-01-20-setting-up-a-raspberry-pi-zero-w-for-homebridge.md

 Lastly, to make homebridge run as a service there are a few different options.
 In theory (again), you should be able to use the instructions in the homebridge GitHub but I have not had much success doing so.

 Recently I have used `pm2` as a way to run homebridge as a service.
-To do so, install pm2 with `sudo npm install -g pm2`
+To do so, install pm2 with:

+`sudo npm install -g pm2`

-You can confirm that pm2 was installed by typing `pm2 startup` to see it run.
+You can confirm that pm2 was installed by typing:

+`pm2 startup`

 Add homebridge to pm2 startup with the following two commands:

 `pm2 start homebridge`

 `pm2 save`

 Initialize pm2 and systemd with the following command: